Travel and Expense Reimbursement Policies

 - Publication 463 – Deductible Travel, Entertainment, Gift, and Car Expenses

-- Standard Mileage Rates – Applies to all vehicles including gasoline-powered, diesel, electric, and hybrid
+- Standard Mileage Rates – Applies to all automobiles including gasoline-powered, diesel, electric, and hybrid